microsoft/TypeScript-New-Handbook/reference/JSDoc-Type-References.md

 a value declaration.
 So we now get the type of the value declaration instead of the type of the type declaration.

-I think it would help to work through an example that has both a value declaration and a type declaration:
+I think it would help to look at an example that has both a value declaration and a type declaration:

 ```ts